Tips For Driving

 Planning Your Cross Country Road Trip Route

 First and foremost, plan the cross-country route you want to take.
-Depending on the season, could the weather come into play on the route you’re looking at.
-Determine the stops you want make, the drive times involved for each day and even highways or big traffic metros that you want to avoid or use the by-pass loop of the freeway.
+Depending on the season, could the weather come into play on the route you’re looking at?
+Determine the stops you want to make, the drive times involved for each day and even highways or big traffic metros that you want to avoid or use the by-pass loop of the freeway.
 Go ahead and secure your hotel reservations if needed and even gas stops or restaurants you want to check out.

 Your Cross Country Road Trip Budget

-Of course, your cross country drive won’t be free so you’ll need to lay out a budget.
+Of course, your cross-country drive won’t be free, so you’ll need to lay out a budget.
 There are a number of expenses you’ll incur along the way.
 Food, gas, hotels, etc. List these and any others that you can think of, so you’ll have a good idea of how much money you’ll need for your road trip.

 Getting Your Vehicle Ready To Go

 When was the last time your vehicle was serviced?
-If you’ll be driving cross country, make sure you have a full service performed on your vehicle not just a quick oil change.
+If you’ll be driving cross country, make sure you have a full service performed on your vehicle, not just a quick oil change.
 All fluid levels, filters, tires, alignment, brakes, and battery.

 Drinks And Snacks

-Somewhere in the vehicle make room for a cooler that is easily accessible.
+Somewhere in the vehicle, make room for a cooler that is easily accessible.
 Having snacks and drinks in the cooler will not only save you some time by not stopping as frequently but will also save you money.
-Drinks and snacks at the travel stops along the highways aren’t always budget friendly.
+Drinks and snacks at the travel stops along the highways aren’t always budget-friendly.
 Topping off your cooler with ice is inexpensive and easy to do.
-Also keep a couple of trash bags handy in your vehicle so you don’t end up with trash rolling around on the floor or otherwise smooshed somewhere in your vehicle.
+Also, keep a couple of trash bags handy in your vehicle so you don’t end up with trash rolling around on the floor or otherwise smooshed somewhere in your vehicle.
 And take along a roll of paper towels to have handy as well.